 Individuals who have completed masters or doctoral programs and are not yet certified may complete their training by applying for a Clinical Fellowship Year (CFY) position.
 These positions are designed to be one year in duration.
 Support is usually present for these positions throughout the year and the positions are not designed to begin or end at specific times of the year.
+Clinical Fellows typically begin after graduation from a graduate program, which typically can occur from June to August.
 The availability of these positions is program specific and is according to need, but is not typically limited to a particular site or location.
-Depending on the need and available supervision, CFY opportunities may occur at the hospital (inpatient, outpatient, Specialized Transition Program, Center for Autism and Related Disorders) school (lower, middle and high school and private-public partnership programs) and community-based (Parents and Children Together [PACT] and Child Family Support Program [CFSP]) programs.
+Depending on the need and available supervision, CFY opportunities may occur at the hospital (inpatient, outpatient, Fairmount Rehabilitation Programs, Rehabilitation Programs at Columbia, Specialized Transition Program, Center for Autism and Related Disorders) school (lower, middle and high school and private-public partnership programs) and community-based (Parents and Children Together [PACT] and Child Family Support Program [CFSP]) programs.

 Positions include providing speech and language assessments and treatment to children who have a wide range of communication disorders.
 The age of the children may vary according to the site or program, and may range from infancy to teenagers, or adults with developmental disabilities.
 The children may also have associated developmental delay, genetic disorders, autistic spectrum disorders, emotional or behavioral disorders, motor difficulties, or other neurological impairments (acquired or developmental).